-If you’re purchasing honey for health benefits or want honey to use as a home remedy, look for organic, raw honey.
+If you’re purchasing honey for health benefits or you want to use honey as a home remedy, look for organic, raw honey.

-Other honeys have been filtered, heated, or pasteurized, removing many of the nutrients and beneficial healing properties.
+Other kinds of honey have been filtered, heated, or pasteurized, removing many of the nutrients and beneficial healing properties.

 Plus, products that aren’t labeled “raw honey” may be cut with other substances, like high fructose corn syrup.